restfulapi/api-strategy/README.md

 * Resources are addressable through a URI
 * All interaction with a resource is limited to using one of the standard REST actions (i.e., one of the HTTP Methods discussed [below](#http-methods))
 * Resources are not exposed directly but instead 'representations' of resources are exposed.
 * Resources are not just back-end domain models, but are designed for external client use.
-That is, while resources are often constructed using data and structure from a backend domain model, it is not recommended the resource 'be' the domain object (without any transformation).
+That is, while resources are often constructed using data and structure from a backend domain model, it is not recommended the resource 'be' the domain object (without any transformation or thought).
 * Resources may be 'nested'.
 That is, the URIs may reflect that one resource is nested within another like in this made-up example:  http://greatvalley.edu/example-app/courses/2305/sections/2465 (where section '2465' is a nested resource under course 2305).
 * Resources must be interacted with using a single request.
 An important consideration is that the interaction with a resource must occur within a single unit of work.
 For example, if one cannot update a resource without also updating another resource, then those two resources must not be exposed separately.
 It is important to consider transaction boundaries and relation constraints when exposing resource endpoints.